IBM-Cloud/terraform-ibm-openshift/README.md

 * IBM Cloud account (used to provision resources on IBM Cloud Infrastructure or SoftLayer)

+* RedHat Account with openshift subscription.

-## Steps to execute the project inside a docker image
+## Steps to bringup the docker container with IBMCloud Terraform Provider

 * Get the latest ibmcloud terraform provider image using the following command: